 Frequently Asked Questions (FAQ)

-We issue I-20 forms after a student is admitted, provides proof of funding and KIC staff approves the funding for one academic year at Minnesota State University.
+We issue Form I-20s after a student is admitted, provides proof of funding and KIC staff approves the funding for one academic year at Minnesota State University.

-- I-20s are sent to students who are coming directly from their home country in 14-21 business days (3-4 weeks).
+- I-20s are sent to students who are coming directly from their home country in 14-21 business days (3-4 weeks, potentially longer during holiday seasons).

-- If students are transferring from another school in the U.S. (either High School or College), we have to wait until their current school releases them before we can issue the I-20.
+- If students are transferring from another school in the U.S. (either High School, College or University), we have to wait until their current school releases the student's SEVIS record before we can issue the I-20.

 Every admitted undergraduate international student on an F-1 or J-1 visa automatically receives the International Maverick Scholarship upon enrollment at Minnesota State University.
-For more information, visit our Scholarships page.
+For more information on this scholarship or others, visit our Scholarships page.

 All students are required to provide proof of English Proficiency at the time of application.
 This requirement cannot be waived for any student, even if the student is intending on applying to the Intensive English Program.